serialc/FBR/README.md

-FBR
+Friendly Batch Routing (FBR) with Google Maps
 ===

-Batch routing with Google Maps
+Allows simple batch requests of a few origin/destinations or a more advanced version where you perform queries in the background but must enable Google Directions billing for unlimited requests (but paid over a certain number per day).

 LICENSE
 ===